MuhdMuazzam/OneCare/README.md

-# Flood_FYP
+# OneCare
-this is flood management project for my FYP
+This is Charity Management System